Table of contents

 6.2 Anticipated operational occurrences

-609. The overpressure acceptance criterion for an event to be analysed as an anticipated operational occurrence using the assumptions in item 1 of para 414 is that design pressure is not exceeded, and that not a single safety valve opens.
+609. The overpressure acceptance criterion for an event to be analysed as an anticipated operational occurrence using the assumptions in item 1 of para 414 is that design pressure of the primary circuit is not exceeded, and that not a single safety valve of the primary circuit opens.
+[2019-09-02]

 6.3 Postulated accidents